single-spider/Assignment--3-ML/README.md

 ## 📦 Model Weights (Question 1)

-Model weights for **Task 1**, including various checkpoints (with and without L2 regularization and dropout), are hosted on Hugging Face Hub:
+Model weights for **Task 1**, including various checkpoints (with and without L2 regularization and dropout), losses across epochs, vocab are hosted on Hugging Face Hub:

 * **HF Repo:** [https://huggingface.co/XoXMF/spacy\_language\_mlp](https://huggingface.co/XoXMF/spacy_language_mlp)

-##  streamlit Streamlit Application (Question 1)
+##  Streamlit Application (Question 1)

-The Streamlit application code (Task 1.4) is included at the **end of the `question1.ipynb` notebook**.
+The Streamlit application code (Task 1.4) is included at the **end of the `question1.ipynb` notebook** and as it uses pyngrok library, its not feasible to give static link.

-To run the applet, please execute the final cells within the Google Colab notebook.
+To run the applet, please execute the final cells within the Google Colab notebook and click the link.
 The app will be launched using `localtunnel`, providing a public URL for access.